openedx-unsupported/edx-analytics-dashboard/docs/en_us/shared/preface.rst

 GitHub
 -------

-There are two main edX repositories on GitHub.
+These are the main edX repositories on GitHub.

 * The `edx/edx-platform`_ repo contains the code for the edX platform.

+* The `edx/edx-analytics-dashboard`_ repo contains the code for edX Insights.

 * The `edx/configuration`_ repo contains scripts to set up and operate the edX platform.